akhealth/DevSecOpsMvp/vsts/GitBranchingStrategy.md

 In this case we have a couple options.

 1. Rebase: `git rebase B_branch staging`.
-Rebasing the brach replays all of the commits from B on top of the _new_ `staging` branch (which now contains changes from A).
+Rebasing the branch replays all of the commits from B on top of the _new_ `staging` branch (which now contains changes from A).
 Rebasing is the preferred method for handling these issues.
 Push the `B_branch` and you'll be able to use VSTS to close the PR.
 2. Manual conflict resolution.
 Instead of using the VSTS UI to merge the PR, execute the merge locally. `git checkout staging && git merge B_branch`.
 Git will report merge conflicts, which you can resolve locally, manually, using your editor.
 When you're done push the `staging` branch and VSTS will automatically close the open PR.

 ## Patching production/master

 Imagine that many PRs have been merged to `staging`, and you find a problem in production that needs a quick fix.
 At this point `staging` has moved far past `master`.
-We code the fix to production in a new branch `prod_fix` and open up a PR against `master`.
+In this case we code the fix to production in a new branch cut from `master`, maybe called `prod_fix`.
+We set up a PR against `master` for reiew and discussion.

-Once the PR on `master` is merged CI/CD takes care of deployment.
+Any QA or manual testing will take place in a one-off environment deployed from the `prod_fix` branch; with the Azure PaaS we could manually deploy to an empty Deployment Slot.
+Once the PR on `master` is merged CI/CD takes care of deployment to the production environment.

 Now we have to bring those new changes in master back into staging.
 We use rebase again: `git rebase staging master`.